rutgersdh/warservicebureau/_texts/ainsworthwpe-annotated.md

 <p class="left">My dear <button data-balloon-pos="up" data-balloon-length="large" data-balloon="Silvers, Earl Reed | Born: 1891.
 Died: 1948.
 Director, War Service Bureau.">Reed</button></p>

 I received the usual form of Postal this morning advising me of the safe arrival of the ship W<sup>m</sup> sailed on and he requested me in his last letter to send you his address when I had received the postal It is 57<sup>th</sup> Artillery C.A.C.
 American Expeditionary Forces c/o Postmaster N.Y.
-Write as often as you can Earl as Peter will be pleased I know  to hear from one he thinks so much of
+Write as often as you can Earl as Pete will be pleased I know  to hear from one he thinks so much of

 <p class="indent-1">With regards to the college <br> I am sincerely yours </p>
 <br>